aherrerofdez/iebis_swdev_exam_debugging/README.md

 ## Hints
 There are basically 4 bugs in this code.
 The 4th is kind of tricky, you must spot the 4 of them in order to score 1 full point, but also be aware of your available time, it's better to upload 3 bugs than nothing.

+## Bugs
+The four different bugs are explained below:
+* The replace method was replacing all characters with '/' instead of only the dots.
+I changed the regular expression used.
+* The second bug was the boundary of the random.
+It was set to 2, the upper boundary is never reached, so you always need to put the upper limit boundary one unit higher than the one you want.
+In this case, 3.
+* The third bug was that the StringBuffer constructor does not take as attribute a character, it only allows strings, character sequences or integers.
+* The fourth bug is that the switch case were lacking the "break" line.